tobias-weiss-ai-xr/opendesk-edu/README.md

 Please ensure you provide the variables listed in the `Required input variables` section.

-When starting the CI through the Gitlab UI you will be queried for some of the variables and in addition for
+When starting the CI through the Gitlab UI you will be queried for some of the variables plus the following ones:

+- `TLD`: The base domain the SWP will be installed at e.g. `souvap.cloud`
 - `NAMESPACE`: Defines into which namespace of your K8s cluster the SWP will be installed
 - `MASTER_PASSWORD_WEB_VAR`: Overwrite value of `MASTER_PASSWORD`

 Based on your input the following variables will be set:
-- `DOMAIN` = `NAMESPACE`.`DOMAIN`
+- `DOMAIN` = `NAMESPACE`.`TLD`
 - `ISTIO_DOMAIN` = istio.`DOMAIN`
 - `MASTER_PASSWORD` = `MASTER_PASSWORD_WEB_VAR` if that is not given `MASTER_PASSWORD` will be used, that could be set as masked CI variable in Gitlab or as a fallback the default value of `MASTER_PASSWORD`.